 Note: Applicants to this degree program must hold a bachelor’s degree, but are not required to have a background in IT.

-The Master of Business Administration–Information Technology Management is specifically designed for experienced business professionals who have comprehensive knowledge of IT and want to gain the business acumen necessary to advance their career and take on mid-level to upper-level IT management positions in business, the IT industry, or nonprofit organizations.
+The Master of Business Administration–Information Technology Management is specifically designed for experienced business professionals who have comprehensive knowledge of IT and want to gain the business acumen necessary to advance their careers and take on mid-level to upper-level IT management positions in business, the IT industry, or nonprofit organizations.

 This degree program provides practical and relevant coursework in management, communication, economics, accounting, leadership, project management, finance, and strategy.
-Graduates of this program will be prepared to fill professional roles including: project manager, CTO, computer and information systems manager, director of information technology services, senior systems administrator, and technical services manager.
+Graduates of this program will be prepared to fill professional roles including project manager, CTO, computer and information systems manager, director of information technology services, senior systems administrator, and technical services manager.
 This degree program can be completed in four terms.

 Note: Applicants to this degree program must hold a bachelor’s degree and have at least three years of significant work experience in business, the IT industry, or at a nonprofit organization.